Uvula (band): 2023–present: Post-breakup

-On October 12, 2023, the group released a set of merchandise ahead of their final EP.
+On 12 October 2023, the group released a set of merchandise ahead of their final EP.

-On January 1, 2025, the group released the single "here and there" (тут и там) with the promise of new releases to come "soon."

-Then, on February 26, 2025, the group released the single "Cafe" (Кафе), telling fans on their Telegram channel that the "banquet" of new music would continue on March 5.
+On 1 January 2025, the group released the single "Tut i tam" (тут и там) with the promise of new releases to come soon.
+Then, on 26 February 2025, the group released the single "Kafe" (Кафе), telling fans on their Telegram channel that the "banquet" of new music would continue on 5 March.
 On that day, the group released the EP dancing with myself.
-Unlike previous releases, the EP was written and performed by Avgustovsky without the involvement of the other band members.
+Unlike previous releases, this EP was written and performed by Avgustovsky without the participation of the other band members.

+On 8 October 2025 the group announced a China and Central Asia tour on their Instagram.